 Alison Glennie reads alongside Joss Ackland.
 First broadcast 10th May 2010.

 Your Voice In My Head by Emma Forrest: Monday 21st - Friday 25th February 2011

-Talented, prolific and charming and former girlfriend of Colin Farrell, Emma Forrest was settled in Manhattan at 22 and on contract to The Guardian when she realised that ther quirkiness had gone beyond cute eccentricity.
-Lonely, and suffering a dangerous cycle of cutting and bulimia, she found herself drawn to damaging and cruel relationships.
+Emma Forrest was settled in Manhattan at 22 and on contract to The Guardian when she realised that her quirkiness had gone beyond eccentricity.
 Happily, she eventually found a decidedly optimistic psychiatrist, whose wisdom and humanity would turn her life around.
-He would also help her to recover when she tried to end her life.

 Your Voice in My Head, Emma Forrest's riveting account of that time in her life, is read by Karen Cogan.